 Remember, being a friend does not mean:

 - Approving of all your friend's actions and/or choices.
 You can help your friend without making a judgment as to whether or not a sexual assault occurred.
-Determining if a crime or judicial violation took place is the responsibility of campus administrators or the legal system.
+Determining if a crime or judicial violation took place is the responsibility of campus administrators and/or the legal system.

 - Taking action.
 Violence or retaliation is not the answer to helping your friend.
 Remember, harassing and threatening behaviors are not helpful and could undermine any court or judicial proceeding taking place.